Chief Executive Officer

 LSNJ J. Harris David Career Service to People in Poverty 2008; LSNJ Ronald B. Atlas Attorney Award 1998.

 Sharon has dedicated over 10 years to advocating for individuals and families affected with disabilities and those in crisis.
 Having grown up in New York City's Chinatown with immigrant parents, Sharon understands the challenges impacting those experiencing poverty, and having language access and racial barriers.
 She is a staunch advocate for community justice and is especially concerned with the needs of people resettling in their communities after interaction with the criminal justice system.
 Sharon started as an attorney with NYC Children Services representing children experiencing neglect and abuse.
 Re-launching the Urban Justice Center’s Parents with Psychiatric Disability Legal Advocacy Program, Sharon provided legal representation to parents with disabilities in family court.
-After joining LSNWJ as a staff attorney, Sharon started HEAL, LSNWJ's first medical-legal partnership.
-As former Director of Human Services for the County of Morris, she was able to increase access to services for those experiencing poverty and in crisis.
-Sharon is currently the Director of Operations and leads the pro bono work of the organization.
-She is a graduate of Brooklyn Law School, speaks conversational Cantonese, and enjoys hiking with her children and dogs.

 Staff Attorney